kornelski/rust-rgb/README.md

 ### Byte slices to pixel slices

-For interoperability with functions operating on generic arrays of bytes there are functinos for safe casting to and from pixel slices.
+For interoperability with functions operating on generic arrays of bytes there are functions for safe casting to and from pixel slices.

 ```rust
 let raw = vec![0u8; width*height*3];